France: Police shoot suspect after reported decapitation near Paris | DW | 16.10.2020

-French police shot a suspect on Friday after a man was decapitated near Paris.
+French police shot a man dead on Friday after a teacher was reportedly decapitated near Paris.

-According to local reports, the suspect beheaded a man in the north-western commune of Conflans-Sainte-Honorine in the Val-d'Oise department.
-He reportedly shouted "allah akhbar" and threatened the police with a weapon.
+According to local reports, the suspect beheaded a man in Conflans Sainte-Honorine, north-west of Paris.

+Police spotted the suspected attacker carrying a knife near the crime scene, police said.
+He was then shot dead after allegedly threatening police.

 Police asked the public to avoid the area.